hello-APIRouter/dashboard/docs/en/latest/FAQ.md

 ### 1. Vue.js version of the Dashboard

-If you need a Vue.js build of the Apache APISIX Dashboard 1.0, use the [master-vue branch](https://github.com/apache/apisix-dashboard/tree/master-vue).
+If you need a Vue.js build of the APIROUTER Dashboard 1.0, use the [master-vue branch](https://github.com/apache/apisix-dashboard/tree/master-vue).

 ### 2. What are the differences between Dashboard version 2.0 and version 1.5?